-The move from licences to leases and the additional security that would afford, will result in an increase to annual fees and charges.
+The move from licences to leases and the additional security that will afford, will result in an increase in annual fees and charges.

-The fee for issuing a new beach hut agreement will also be reviewed on an annual basis.
+The fee for issuing a new beach hut agreement following a sale, will also be reviewed on an annual basis.